faros-ai/faros-cicd-github-action/README.md

     api-key: ${{ secrets.FAROS_API_KEY }}
     api-url: ${{ env.FAROS_API_URL }}
     event: CI
-    pipeline-id: MyService-build
     artifact: Docker://my-org/my-repo/artifact-id
     run-status: Success                          # possible values - Success, Failure, Cancelled otherwise defaults to Custom
     run-started-at: 1594938057000
     run-ended-at: 1594948069000
 ```

-> :clipboard: Note: Whilst the `pipeline-id` is optional, it is recommended to provide one to uniquely identify this workflow in Faros since multiple GitHub workflows can have the same name.
-If the `pipeline-id` is not provided it will be generated from the workflow name in lowercase format `<GITHUB_ORG>_<REPO>_<GITHUB_WORKFLOW_NAME>`, e.g `my-org_my-repo_deployment`.

 ### Report a CD Event To Faros